Doctor of Philosophy

 All students must:

-- Submit a research proposal and pass an oral exam on the proposal and related topics.
+- Submit a research proposal and pass an oral exam on the proposal and related topics at least one semester prior to defending your dissertation.

 - Complete and successfully defend the research dissertation.